decker-edu/decker/resource/tutorial/3-header-deck.md

 For further options which might not be included here see: [https://github.com/hakimel/reveal.js/#configuration](https://github.com/hakimel/reveal.js/#configuration)

+# Meta files

+- The meta configuration options shown here can also be included in any `*-meta.yaml` file located in the top level of the project directory.
+These options are then active per default for every slide deck but can be overwritten in a specific slide deck.

+- For example: `menu: true` is added to the `tutorial-meta.yaml` file.
+If the header of a specific presentation deck includes `menu: false` the menu is not shown in this presentation.

 # Example Header

 This header is located directly at the top of the `*.md` file.